vivian-m-li/sv_gmm/README.md

 | 3       | alt_sort/HG00100.bed.gz | 1   | 113799234  | 113799333 | 1   | 113800090   | 113800190 | paired       |
 | 3       | alt_sort/HG00100.bed.gz | 1   | 113799235  | 113799334 | 1   | 113800139   | 113800238 | paired       |

+### 1b: Long-read data: Parse the cigar string for all available 1kg samples with long-read data

+From the sample's entire cram file, download the bam file corresponding to an SV region (start - tolerance, stop + tolerance).
+Look for instances of "D" in the cigar string, corresponding with a deletion in the selected region.
+Use the size of the original SV +- an additional tolerance to find deletions that match the original SV.
+Using the reference, calculate the start/stop/length of the deletion.

 ### 2. Filter out reference samples & process the output so that the each line contains pairs of evidence that correspond with one sample

 HG00096,113799540,113800187\